Shoulder Fired Nukes? Bet You Didn’t See This One Coming

 Radiation Levels Following A Blast

 Radiation levels are extremely dangerous after a nuclear blast but diminish quickly in a short period of time.
-Authorities advise you to stay inside for at least the first 24 hours and to listen to the radio (if you have a working radio) for official information regarding the danger level and for evacuation instructions.
+Authorities advise you to stay inside for at least the first 24 hours and to listen to the radio (if you have a handheld ham radio that might work) for official information regarding the danger level and for evacuation instructions.